thanhnamdev308/snake_pygame/README.md

 ```

 ## If you don't want to open your terminal :)
-Just download it as .zip and then execute <strong>run-game.bat</strong>
+Just download it as .zip and then execute <strong>run-game.bat</strong> (you must have Python3 on your computer).